1. Data protection at a glance

 Revocation of your consent to data processing

 Many data processing operations are only possible with your express consent.
 You can revoke a previously given consent at any time.
-For this purpose an informal notification by e-mail to us is sufficient.
 The legality of the data processing carried out up to the time of revocation remains unaffected by the revocation.

 Right of objection to data collection in special cases and to Direct advertising (Art.
 21 GDPR)